jialeguan/llm_server/doc/pcc_slides.typ

 ]

 = Optimization Techniques

-== Parallelism
+== Batch Processing

+=== (Continous) Batch

 #slide[
+  #set text(size: 14pt)
+  *Batch*: A group of requests that are processed together.
+The batch size is the number of requests in a batch.

+  *Continous Batch*: A batch that is continuously processed, with new requests being added to the batch as they arrive.
+]

+== Parallel Processing

+#slide[
-  #set text(size: 16pt)
+  #set text(size: 14pt)
   === Pipeline Parallelism

-  Pipeline parallelism involves sharding the model (vertically) into chunks, where each chunk comprises a subset of layers that is executed on a separate device.
+  PP involves sharding the model (vertically) into chunks, where each chunk comprises a subset of layers that is executed on a separate device.
 ][
-  #set text(size: 16pt)
+  #set text(size: 14pt)
   === Tensor Parallelism

-  Tensor parallelism involves sharding the model (horizontally) into chunks, where each chunk comprises a subset of the model's parameters.
+  TP involves sharding the model (horizontally) into chunks, where each chunk comprises a subset of the model's parameters.
 ][
-  #set text(size: 16pt)
+  #set text(size: 14pt)
   === Sequence Parallelism

-  Sequence parallelism involves sharding the input sequence into chunks,
+  SP involves sharding the input sequence into chunks, where each chunk is processed by a separate device.
+]

+=== Speculative Inference#footnote_link("Blockwise Parallel Decoding for Deep Autoregressive Models", "https://arxiv.org/abs/1811.03115")

+#slide[
+  A draft model temporarily predicts multiple future steps that are verified or rejected in parallel.

+  #figure(
+    image("png/speculative.png", width: 60%),
+  )
 ]

 == Memory Optimizations
 === KV Cache